-(2) Patent infringement lawsuit (in US) regarding Emicizumab
+(1) Patent infringement lawsuit (in US) regarding Emicizumab

-Baxalta (Baxalta Incorporated and Baxalta GmbH) filed a lawsuit against Chugai and Genentech Inc., at the United States District Court for the District of Delaware on May 4, 2017 (the date of the complaint) requesting a relief including an injunction enjoining manufacturing, using, offering to sell, or selling emicizumab within the United States, or importing emicizumab into the United States.
-Baxalta filed a stipulation of dismissal with prejudice regarding Baxalta's claims against Chugai with the Court on September 13, 2018, and the Court issued an Order Dismissing Chugai from this lawsuit on September 19, 2018 (local time).
-The Court also entered the judgment in favour of Genentech on February 1, 2019.
-Given this, Baxalta appealed to the United States Court of Appeals for the Federal Circuit (CAFC) on February 8, 2019.
-CAFC reversed the judgment of the Court and remanded the case to the Court on August 27, 2020.
+Baxalta Incorporated and Baxalta GmbH (collectively "Baxalta") filed a lawsuit against Chugai and Genentech Inc. ("Genentech") in the US District Court for the District of Delaware ("Court") on May 4, 2017 (the date of the complaint, US time hereafter), alleging that Genentech and Chugai manufacture, use, sell, offer for sale or import emicizumab (development code name: ACE910) into the United States, which would infringe Baxalta's US patent No. 7,033,590 and seeking for patent infringement judgment, injunctive and monetary relief and attorney fees on against manufacture, usage, transfer, exportation and offer of any transfer regarding emicizumab (development code name: ACE910) alleging emicizumab is infringing one of its Japanese patents (patent number 4313531).
+Baxalta filed a stipulation of dismissal with prejudice regarding Baxalta's claims against Chugai with the Court on September 13, 2018, and the Court issued an order dismissing Chugai from this lawsuit on September 19, 2018.
+The Court also entered the judgment in favor of Genentech on February 1, 2019.
+Given this, Baxalta appealed to the United States Court of Appeals for the Federal Circuit ("CAFC") on February 8, 2019.
+CAFC reversed the judgment of the Court and remanded the case back to the Court on August 27, 2020.
+Subsequentially the Court issued a summary judgement that patent-in-suit is invalid on January 13, 2022, Baxalta appealed the Court decision again to the CAFC on February 8, 2022.

-(3) A patent infringement lawsuit (in US) against Alexion
+(2) Patent infringement lawsuit (in US) against Alexion

-Chugai alleges that the anti-C5 antibody ALXN1210 (ravulizumab) product, an investigational drug developed by Alexion Pharmaceuticals, Inc., infringes one of its U.S. patents (U.S. Patent No. 9,890,377) relating to its proprietary antibody engineering technology.
-Thus, Chugai filed a patent infringement lawsuit against Alexion at the United States District Court for the District of Delaware on November 15, 2018 (the date of the complaint) requesting a judgment that the ALXN1210 product infringes Chugai's U.S. patent and injunctive relief precluding manufacturing and selling of the ALXN1210 product within the U.S. Chugai filed another patent infringement lawsuit against Alexion at the United States District Court for the District of Delaware on November 12, 2019 (the date of the complaint) requesting a judgment that the ALXN1210 product infringes Chugai's U.S. patent (U.S. Patent No. 10,472,623) and injunctive relief precluding manufacturing and selling of the ALXN1210 product within the U.S.
+Chugai alleges that the anti-C5 antibody ALXN1210 (ravulizumab) product, an investigational drug developed by Alexion Pharmaceuticals, Inc.("Alexion"), infringes one of its U.S. patents (U.S. Patent No. 9,890,377) relating to its proprietary antibody engineering technology.
+Thus, Chugai filed a patent infringement lawsuit against Alexion at the United States District Court for the District of Delaware on November 15, 2018 (the date of the complaint) requesting a judgment that the ALXN1210 product infringes Chugai's U.S. patent and injunctive relief precluding manufacturing and selling of the ALXN1210 product within the U.S. Chugai filed another patent infringement lawsuit against Alexion at the United States District Court for the District of Delaware on November 12, 2019 (the date of the complaint) requesting a judgment that the ALXN1210 product infringes Chugai's U.S. patent (U.S. Patent No. 10, 472,623) and injunctive relief precluding manufacturing and selling of the ALXN1210 product within the U.S. Chugai filed another patent (U.S. Patent No. 10, 472,623) and injunctive relief precluding manufacturing and selling of the ALXN1210 product within the U.S. Chugai settlement agreement with Alexion on March 17, 2022, subsequently withdrew the patent infringement lawsuit against Alexion.

-(4) A patent infringement lawsuit (in Japan) against Alexion
+(3) Patent infringement lawsuit (in Japan) against Alexion

-Chugai alleges that the anti-C5 antibody ALXN1210 (ravulizumab) product, an investigational drug developed by Alexion Pharma Godo Kaisha (Japan Regional Headquarters), infringes some of its Japan patents (Patent No. 4954326 and No. 6417431) relating to its proprietary antibody engineering technology.
-Thus, Chugai filed a patent infringement lawsuit against Alexion at the Tokyo District Court on December 5, 2018 (the date of the complaint) requesting a judgment that the ALXN1210 product infringes Chugai's Japan patent and injunctive relief precluding manufacturing and selling of the ALXN1210 product in Japan.
+Chugai alleges that the anti-C5 antibody ALXN1210 (ravulizumab), a product marketed by Alexion Pharma Godo Kaisha ("Alexion Pharma"), infringes some of its Japan patents (Patent No. 4954326 and No. 6417431) relating to its proprietary antibody engineering technology.
+Thus, Chugai filed a patent infringement lawsuit against Alexion Pharma at the Tokyo District Court on December 5, 2018 (the date of the complaint) requesting a judgment that the ALXN1210 product infringes Chugai's Japan patent and injunctive relief precluding manufacturing and selling of the ALXN1210 product in Japan.
+Chugai entered into a settlement agreement with Alexion on March 17, 2022, subsequently withdrew the patent infringement lawsuit against Alexion Pharma.

-(5) A patent infringement lawsuit (in US) against Fresenius Kabi
+(4) Patent infringement lawsuit (in US) against Fresenius Kabi